HaimengBai/431slides/class20/README.md

 https://blogs.scientificamerican.com/beautiful-minds/the-difference-between-extraversion-and-extroversion/
 ).
 This comes up because the TIPI spells this (appropriately, as it turns out) as "extraversion".
    - You may find the [data.world](https://data.world/) project interesting.
 I know nothing about it, personally.
-   - Some typos have been (or are about to be) corrected in the Course Notes.
+   - Some issues (typos, plus some graphs not displaying properly) have been corrected in the [Course Notes](https://thomaselove.github.io/431notes/), sections 26 and 27.

 ## Announcements after class: